 - 03) Handles, drop-in type storage buckets, gauges and engine compartment ventilation tubes may be modified, aftermarket or removed providing this does not increase the air intake and a hazard is not created. - 04) All aquabikes may be equipped with a maximum of two sponsons on each side.
 Original equipment sponsons may be modified, aftermarket, repositioned or removed.
 Overall length of each sponson shall not exceed 126cm.
-Sponson shall not protrude from the side of the hull by more than 100mm when measured in a level horizontal plane.
+Sponsons shall not protrude from the side of the hull by more than 100mm when measured in a level horizontal plane.
 If two sets of sponsons are installed, the front sponson must adhere to the hull and the total sponson length shall be limited to 153 cm in a connected or separated sponson configuration.

-The vertical channel created by the underside of the sponson shall not exceed: 52 mm bottom surface of the hull by more than: 50mm wings and other appendages that may create a hazard will not be allowed.
+The vertical channel created by the underside of the sponson shall not exceed: 52 mm bottom surface of the hull by more than: 50mm as not to create a hazard.
+Sponsons may not be attached to the planning surfaces of the hull.
+Fins, rudders, wings and other appendages that may create a hazard will not be allowed.